 Object Here I am.
-I am offering myself to you, blatantly, openly ... [to itself] Well, not so blatantly or openly, since I cannot talk.
-Anyway, I was made to be
+I am offering myself to you, blatantly, openly ... [to itself] Well, not so blatantly or openly, since I cannot talk.243 Anyway, I was made to

-241. Argyll Arcade is a nineteenth-century shopping arcade in Glasgow, where most of the outlets in the covered street are jewellers' shops.
+^{241.} Argyll Arcade is a nineteenth-century shopping arcade in Glasgow, where most of the outlets in the covered street are jewellers' shops.

-242. The notion of interpellation, of being called out by an object-as I discussed in the section on 'not seduction' in chapter one-is linked to the development of subjectivity in the child in the context of Lacan's mirror stage.
+^{242.} The notion of interpellation, of being called out by an object - as I discussed in the section on 'not seduction' in chapter one - is linked to the development of subjectivity in the child in the context of Lacan's mirror stage.

-243. In a note on pages 176-177 of Capital, Marx writes: 'If commodities could speak, they would say this: our use-value may interest men, but it does not belong to us as objects.
+^{243.} In a note on pages 176-177 of Capital, Marx writes: 'If commodities could speak, they would say this: our use-value may interest men, but it does not belong to us as objects.
 What does belong to us as objects, however, is our value.
 Our own intercourse as commodities proves it.
 We relate to each other merely as exchange-values.'
 What the object is for, its use-value, is brought to it by makers and users.
 Yet, what makes an object seductive, is its exchange-value, the way it relates to other similar objects.
-I am also relating here Marx's passage to Freud's uncanny.
-Commodities, in general, cannot speak but jewels have been know to talk in certain fictional stories, mainly related to the seductive practices of the looked at in this way by you, it is my destiny and I hope we will soon reach an agreement by which you will do everything I tell you.
+I be looked at in this way by you, it is my destiny and I hope we will soon reach an agreement by which you will do everything I tell you.

-This is like a dream for her, both in the oniric and the aspirational sense; a disturbing, a traumatic dream, though, because the ring's voice is uncanny.
+15 This is like a dream for her, both in the oniric and the aspirational sense; a disturbing, a traumatic dream, though, because the ring's voice is uncanny.
 She relates it to the unease and the fright she might get if, one morning, her own reflection in the mirror started talking to her, in her own voice.
 An inanimate thing speaks and she cannot take this for granted.
 The ring should have been dead, and it suddenly started to move.
 It is comical too, as when a table starts to dance, animated.
 She snaps out of it.